An exhibition of artworks by Marcus Vergette

 Watch two promo films for the Recalibration exhibition:

-Recalibration is part of a pilot programme of arts and heritage interventions curated by Honeyscribe for Exeter Custom House.
+Recalibration was part of a pilot programme of arts and heritage interventions curated by Honeyscribe for Exeter Custom House.

-Generously funded by Arts Council England and Exeter Canal and Quay Trust
+Generously funded by Arts Council England through a National Lottery Project Grant and Exeter Canal and Quay Trust

 Back to Residencies.